LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 #### The must_not clause
 The `must_not` clause defines queries(criteria) a document MUST NOT match to be included in the search results.

-The `must_not` clause only focuses on whether the document does(yes) or does not(no) match queries that would disqualify them from being included in the search results.
-In Elasticsearch, any query that determines whether the document matches the query in a yes or no fashion, scoring is skipped.

 Syntax:
 ```